culturiqai/project-atom-claytech/README.md

 ## 5. Research Status & Licensing

 **Proprietary / Internal Use Only.**
+Looking for a fast pace team to scale this.
 This repository contains documentation and proof-of-concept benchmarks for the Atom architecture.
-Source code, model weights, and specific hyperparameters are closed-source and not available for public distribution.
+Source code, model weights, and specific hyperparameters are closed-source and currently not available for public distribution.

 * **Principal Investigator:** Aditya Tiwari
 * **Entity:** Culturiq Research Pvt Ltd.